AMH Test: All About Anti-Mullerian Hormone Levels and Normal RangeFertility Treatment

 Furthermore, people with a family history of ovarian failure, those with autoimmune diseases, those receiving chemotherapy, and women with past ovarian surgery are required to perform an ovarian reserve test.

 The ovaries produce thousands of eggs when the woman is childbearing, but the number of eggs reduces as she ages.
 The results of the AMH test tell you how many eggs have remained in your ovaries and your chance of getting pregnant (naturally or through artificial insemination).
 Moreover, the AMH test shows how well your ovaries have responded to ovulation induction drugs and how many mature follicles are in your ovaries after injecting fertility medications.
 It is noteworthy that the AMH test does not predict your menopause time.

 Unlike Follicle-stimulating hormone (FSH), AMH does not vary during the menstrual cycle.
 Therefore, you can perform the AMH test anytime in the period cycle.
 Additionally, performing an ovarian reserve test does not require special conditions such as fasting.
 Furthermore, using contraceptive pills does not affect the result of the AMH test.

 A laboratory blood test is done through superficial veins to test the AMH levels.
 AMH test is among the different tests for measuring ovarian reserve.
 The fertility doctor may recommend combining these tests for the final diagnosis.

-The normal AMH level depends on the age of the patient.
+The normal AMH range highly depends on the age of the patient.
 For example, the range of ovarian reserve that is normal for a 42-year-old woman may be a sign of early ovarian aging (EOA) in a 32-year-old woman.

-The AMH test normal range in women who are under 35 years old are as below:
+The AMH test normal range in women who are under 35 years old is as below:

 AMH Test Interpretation